jackruss/cando/readme.md

 Here is a diagram of the middleware stack, the CanDo module should be placed between the Authentication and App.router.
-It needs the user, model, and reference (url);
+It needs the user, model, and request;

 ## Example: